wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 article](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.9.5068&rep=rep1&type=pdf),
 if interested).

-The problem with asking for too much time is that it can increase a job's wait time (due to most batch schedulers implementing a strategy called "backfilling", which allows smaller/shorter jobs to jump ahead in the queue!).
+The problem with asking for too much time is that it can increase a job's wait time.
+This is because most batch schedulers implementing a strategy called "backfilling", which allows smaller/shorter jobs to jump ahead in the queue!

 Let's witness first-hand the impact of the requested job duration using the simulation app at the bottom of this page.

 ### Simulation activity

-Recall that *myprogram* runs in $2 + 20/n$  on $n$ nodes.
+Recall that the cluster has 32 compute nodes, and that *myprogram* runs in $2 + 20/n$ hours  on $n$ nodes.
 Use the app to do (at least) the following:

   1. Asking for just the right amount of time
     - Feel free to inspect the state of the queue, which will show that all nodes are currently busy.
-    - Submit a job asking for 4 nodes and just enough time to run *myprogram*
+    - Submit a job asking for 16 nodes and just enough time to run *myprogram*
-    - At what time did the job complete?
+    - What is the job's turn-around time?
   2. Asking for too much time
-    - Reset the simulation and resubmit the job, but now asking for 24 hours, pretending to be a user who doesn't know the program's speedup behavior and being conservative
+    - Reset the simulation time.
+    - Resubmit the job, but now asking for 22 hours, pretending to be a user who doesn't know the program's speedup behavior and conservatively asks for the sequential time
-    - At what time did the job complete?
+    - What is the job's turn-around time?
   3. Exploring
     - Feel free to reset the simulation and resubmit the job with different durations, so see the behavior.
-The behavior is non-continuous: when asking for one more second, the job's wait time can jump by hours.
+The behavior is non-continuous: when asking for one more second, the job's wait time can jump by hours!

-SIMULATOR GOES HERE
+SIMULATOR GOES HERE: ./TestServer --node 32 --pp_name myprogram --pp_seqwork 7200 --pp_parwork 72000 --tracefile backfilling

 ### Take-away

 Jobs that ask for more time can have higher wait times.
 Therefore, if possible, a job should request just enough time for the user program to complete.

 ---